isomerpages/enterprisesg-sac-old/README.md

 | ![image-name](image-link) | ![image-name](image-link) |
 ```

-* To add an image caption below the image, we add a customisation name (or HTML classname) 'image-caption' as an additonal attribute before or after the image and caption.
+* To add an image caption below the image, we enclose the caption text with asterisk (*) as an italic text as shown below:
 ```
-{: .image-caption}
 ![image-name](image-link)
-Image Caption Text
+*Image Caption Text*
 ```

 <a name="edit-table"></a>
 ## Adding / Editing a Table

 The SAC website contains several tables which can be added / edited using Markdown.
-The syntax for writing a Markdown table is listed [here](https://kramdown.gettalong.org/syntax.html#tables).
+Alternatively, the tables can be created using conventional HTML syntax as demonstrated in the [Isomer documentation guide here](https://isomer.gov.sg/documentation/markdown/markdown-helper/).

+### Using Markdown Tables
+If using markdown syntax to create the table, the markdown guide can be found [here](https://kramdown.gettalong.org/syntax.html#tables).
 In general, the basic syntax for a markdown table is show below:

 * Basic Markdown table syntax
 ```